codeBodger/CISC-108-Final-Project/README.md

   - [x] Allow the user to select different boulders using the L/R arrow keys
   - [x] When a boulder hits the bottom of the screen, decrease the score by 10 and remove the boulder object
-- [ ] Create a scale class
+- [x] Create a scale class
-  - [ ] Store scale objects in boulder objects
+  - [x] Store scale objects in boulder objects
-  - [ ] When a boulder is selected and a number key is pressed, check if it corresponds with the right scale type.
+  - [x] When a boulder is selected and a scale key is pressed, check if it corresponds with the right scale type.
 If it does, remove the boulder and add the proper amount to the score.
-If it doesn't (and a valid number was entered), decrease the value of the boulder by 50%.
+If it doesn't (and a valid key was pressed), decrease the value of the boulder by 50%.
-  - [ ] Generate the scale type, etc. randomly
+  - [x] Generate the scale type, etc. randomly
 - [ ] For this milestone, we'll just display a list of sharps/flats on the boulders, assuming that the scale starts on C4 and has 7 notes in it.